erikberglund/ProfileManagerKeyExtractor/README.md

 The test was mostly successful, but there are still work that needs to be done to the parsing on the more complex structures, like payloads which take a single or nested dicts, or an array of dicts for example.

-I've writte a blog post about the Profile Manager code sctructure and where to find the payload information in Profile Manager here: <>
+I've writte a blog post about the Profile Manager code sctructure and this script here: [Extracting Payload Keys From Profile Manager]()